Noise Levels in Lake Alfred, FL | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,680 Lake Alfred residents, or 21.0%, live above that level.
 By land area, 29.4% of Lake Alfred is above 55 dBA.

 Average noise levels for Lake Alfred residents, grouped by direction from the center of Lake Alfred.
-Central Lake Alfred carries the highest population-weighted average; Eastern Lake Alfred carries the lowest.
-Just 16% of residents in Eastern Lake Alfred live in blocks above the EPA's 55 dBA threshold, about half the share in Central Lake Alfred.
+The highest population-weighted average is in northeastern Lake Alfred; the lowest is in southwestern Lake Alfred, where just 9% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Quiet office to normal conversation